Q-1. What

 (where

-process (firing carbonates, such as limestone, or calcite) to get the CaO needed
+on the current process (firing carbonates, such as limestone, or calcite) to

-to make cement.
+to make Portland cement.

 The ideas proposed by Constantz, CEO of Calera Corporation, for making cement

 actually increase total CO2 release.
-We had planned to write a detailed
+Ken Caldiera has begun to expose

-Q-54.
+Q-48.
 What

 motivated you the most to begin development of WindFuels: